 Day trip from Tel Aviv to the Dead Sea – Included: Masada & the Dead Sea Full-Day Tour from Tel Aviv

 Masada fortress on Mount Masada in the Judean desert provides the most spectacular views in Israel.
-From the top of Mt Masada, you can witness unique and out of this world landscapes of Judean desert, the Dead Sea, and the Moab mountains in Jordan.
+From the top of Mt Masada, you can witness unique and out-of-this-world landscapes of the Judean desert, the Dead Sea, and the Moab mountains in Jordan.
 Hiking Masada in sunrise is one of the most rewarding experiences you can treat yourself in Israel with.

 Needless to say, a trip to Masada is one of the best day trips from Tel Aviv to take.

 Masada is about two hours and a half drive from Tel Aviv.

 The city of Bethlehem in the Palestinian Territories is known as the birthplace of Jesus Christ.
 Bethlehem is also the hometown of David, a Biblical prophet, and King of Israel.
 Thus, this small town is a world-famous pilgrimage site for Christians, Muslims, and Jews.

 Today the Church of Nativity stands over the place where Jesus was born, while the birthplace of Jesus is marked with a silver star in the grotto in the Church of Nativity.
 Religious or not, believer or not, no one can deny Jesus was one of the most influential historic figures ever born.

 Visiting Bethlehem and the Church of Nativity, Church of St Catherine, and Milk Grotto makes a great one day trip from Tel Aviv.